Doxuno

 POSITION AND DUTIES

 The Employer hereby employs the Employee in the position of Senior Software Developer in the Engineering department, reporting to VP of Engineering.
 The Employee shall faithfully and diligently perform all duties and responsibilities associated with this position and such other duties as may be reasonably assigned by the Employer from time to time.
+The Employee shall devote their full working time and attention to the Employer's business during working hours and shall not, without the Employer's prior written consent, engage in any other employment or business activity that conflicts with the Employee's duties or the Employer's legitimate business interests.
+The Employee represents that they are legally entitled to work in Canada and shall maintain that entitlement throughout employment.
 The primary work location shall be: 123 Bay Street, Suite 4500, Toronto, ON.
 This Agreement is subject to the minimum standards prescribed by the Employment Standards Act of the Province of Ontario, and nothing herein shall be interpreted as contracting below those standards.

 2.